OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 Each condition is summarized below.
 See the DDS Security specification for full details.
 OpenDDS does not currently support relay-only behavior and consequently ignores allow and deny relay rules for both local and remote entities.
-Additionally, OpenDDS does not currently support data tags, and so the data tag condition applied is always the “default” behavior described below.
+Additionally, OpenDDS does not currently support data tags, and so the data tag condition applied is always the "default" behavior described below.

 **Topic List**